Peoria, Illinois: Peoria in popular culture

 The theme of Peoria as the archetypal example of middle American culture runs throughout American culture, appearing in movies and books, on television and radio, and in countless advertisements as either a filler place name or the representative of mainstream taste, hence the phrase "Will it play in Peoria?"

-The first level of the classic arcade game Rampage is set in Peoria.
+The 1997 comedy film Peoria Babylon takes place in the city, though it was filmed in Chicago, Illinois.

-Mudvayne, an alternative metal band, was founded in Peoria in 1996.
-Published posthumously in 2011, David Foster Wallace's unfinished novel The Pale King features vignettes based in Peoria.
+The 2018 Netflix sitcom Prince of Peoria is set in Peoria, though nothing but establishing shots were filmed there.